-Tuning into ABC Radio National on a Sunday you may have come across the Boyer Lectures .
-Your attention would have been captured by the voices of prominent Australians disseminating, discussing and debating many a varied subject.
+Tuning into ABC Radio National on a Sunday you may come across the Boyer Lectures.
+Your attention would be captured by the voices of prominent Australians disseminating, discussing and debating many a varied subject.
 Lectures have been presented by prime minsters, scientists, authors, high court justices and intellectuals and many, many more personalities.
 This program has created a vast body of intellectual thought, capturing for over the fifty years great insight into the minds of a diverse array of Australians.

 Richard Boyer.
 Image courtesy of the ABC

 The Boyer Lecture series commenced in 1959.
 Originally called the ABC Lectures, they were renamed in 1961 after the ABC Board chairman Richard Boyer, who had first suggested the lecture series.
 His vision for the lecture series consisted of the ABC Board inviting a prominent Australian to present their thoughts and ideas on major social, scientific or cultural issues through a series of six radio lectures.
 The lectures have stimulated thought, discussion and debate in Australia on an astonishing range of subjects - great minds examining issues and values.